 Apart from your credit score, the surety may also want to review your:

 - Fixed and liquid assets

 - Work experience and record

-When action is brought against the bond, the surety that has issued it must evaluate the claim and determine the appropriate amount of compensation to extend to claimants.
-Once it compensates claimants, this concludes the claims process for them.
+The surety that has issued the bond must then investigate the claim and determine the appropriate amount of compensation that it must extend.
+When claimants are compensated, this completes the claims process for them.

-If you have any additional questions about the bond required of sports promoters in Arizona, call us at 866.450.3412 anytime!
+If you have any further questions about this bond or the bonding process, call us at 866.450.3412 anytime!